Underwater acoustics: Reverberation

 Many measurements have been made of sea surface, bottom and volume reverberation.
 Empirical models have sometimes been derived from these.
 A commonly used expression for the band 0.4 to 6.4 kHz is that by Chapman and Harris.
 It is found that a sinusoidal waveform is spread in frequency due to the surface motion.
 For bottom reverberation a Lambert's Law is found often to apply approximately, for example see Mackenzie.
 Volume reverberation is usually found to occur mainly in layers, which change depth with the time of day, e.g., see Marshall and Chapman.
 The under-surface of ice can produce strong reverberation when it is rough, see for example Milne.

 Bottom loss

 Bottom loss has been measured as a function of grazing angle for many frequencies in various locations, for example those by the US Marine Geophysical Survey.
 The loss depends on the sound speed in the bottom (which is affected by gradients and layering) and by roughness.
 Graphs have been produced for the loss to be expected in particular circumstances.
 In shallow water bottom loss often has the dominant impact on long range propagation.
 At low frequencies sound can propagate through the sediment then back into the water.

 Underwater hearing

 Comparison with airborne sound levels

-As with airborne sound, sound pressure level (SPL) underwater is usually reported in units of decibels, but there are some important differences that make it difficult (and often inappropriate) to compare SPL in water with SPL in air.
+As with airborne sound, sound pressure level (SPL) underwater is usually reported in units of decibels, but there are differences that make it difficult (and often inappropriate) to compare SPL in water with SPL in air.
 These differences include: